-2. Ordinary Resolution 5 on Authority under Section 76 of the Companies Act 2016 for the Directors to allot and issue shares
+3. Ordinary Resolution 5 on Authority under Section 76 of the Companies Act 2016 for the Directors to allot and issue shares

-The Company had, during its Fifteenth Annual General Meeting held on 7 June 2017, obtained its shareholders' approval for the general mandate for issuance of shares pursuant to Section 76 of the Companies Act 2016 ("the Act").
-As at the date of this notice, the Company did not issue any shares pursuant to this mandate obtained.
+The Company had, during its Sixteenth Annual General Meeting held on 30 May 2018, obtained its shareholders' approval for the general mandate for issuance of shares pursuant to Section 76 of the Companies Act 2016 ("the Act").
+As at the date of this notice, the Company has yet to issue any shares pursuant to this mandate obtained.